-In my opinion, melted cheese is one of life’s great joys, and there’s no better way to appreciate it than with a classic cheese fondue.
-I only wish I had realized sooner how easy it is to prepare at home!
+In my opinion, melted cheese is one of life’s great joys, and there’s no better way to appreciate it than with an easy cheese fondue.
+I only wish I had realized sooner how simple it is to prepare at home!

-While you can find a ton of cheese fondue recipe variations online, this is one instance where I think it’s best to stay close to the classic Swiss flavors.
-You all know I love getting creative with flavor combinations, but there is something so incredibly amazing about classic cheese fondue.
+While you can find a ton of recipe variations online, this is one instance where I think it’s best to stay close to the classic Swiss flavors.

 Tips for Hosting a Great Fondue Party

 Hosting the perfect party, regardless of the theme, is all about being prepared.
-A fondue party is no different!
 Getting organized, buying groceries, and cleaning in advance will help keep you focused and ready for a good time.
 Here are a few additional tips to keep in mind:

-- If your fondue pot uses gel cans, have extras on hand!
-You don’t want to run out of fuel mid-party.
+- Don’t run out of fuel!
+If your fondue pot uses gel cans, have extras on hand to replenish them mid-party if needed.

-- If you’re serving more than four people, plan on having at least two fondue pots.
-You don’t want to keep guests hungry, and it will be more fun if everyone can have access to the fondue pot at once.
+- More is better.
+If you’re serving more than four people, plan on having at least two pots available.
+You don’t want to keep guests hungry, and it will be more fun if everyone can have access all at once.

-- Stir the fondue frequently while enjoying it.
-This will help keep the cheese from separating or sticking to the bottom of the pot.
+- Stir frequently.
+This will help to keep the dip from separating or sticking to the bottom of the pot.

-- No fondue party is complete without dessert!
-May I recommend this easy, wonderful chocolate fondue from Simply Recipes?
+- Don’t forget dessert!
+May I recommend this easy, wonderful chocolate option from Simply Recipes?
 You could also serve my Chocolate-Covered Strawberries.
-They’re keeping in the same spirit as fondue, but it’s one less thing to clean up.
+They’re keeping in the same spirit, but it’s one less thing to clean up.